DAIC-tud/docs/content/en/docs/intro_daic/hardware_infra.md

 ```bash
 $ sinfo --all --format="%P %N %c %m %G %b" --hide -S P,N -a | grep -v "general" | awk 'NR==1 {print; next} {match($5, /gpu:[^,]+:[0-9]+/); if (RSTART) print $1, $2, $3, $4, substr($5, RSTART, RLENGTH), $6; else print $1, $2, $3, $4, "-", $6  }'
 ```
-Check out the [Slurm's sinfo page](https://slurm.schedmd.com/sinfo.html) and  [wikipedia's awk page](https://en.wikipedia.org/wiki/AWK) for more info on this command.
+Check out the [Slurm's sinfo page](https://slurm.schedmd.com/sinfo.html) and  [wikipedia's awk page](https://en.wikipedia.org/wiki/AWK) for more info on these commands.

 {{% /alert %}}

 ### CPUs

 All nodes have multiple Central Processing Units (CPUs) that perform the operations.
 Each CPU can process one thread (i.e. a separate string of computer code) at a time.
-A computer program consists of one or multiple threads, and thus needs one or multiple CPUs simultaneously to do its computations(see [wikipedia's CPU page](https://en.wikipedia.org/wiki/Central_processing_unit)).
+A computer program consists of one or multiple threads, and thus needs one or multiple CPUs simultaneously to do its computations (see {{< external-link "https://en.wikipedia.org/wiki/Central_processing_unit" "wikipedia's CPU page" >}} ).

 {{% alert title="Note" color="info" %}}